yaobinwen/document-shredded/README.md

 This is needed probably because the knowledge is not always in a tree structure but in a network structure, so different parts of the network need different methods to explain.

+## 7. Other thoughts

+For a complicated technology, a better approach might be explaining the technology with scenarios.
+Each scenario can cover part of the technology, and all the scenarios can cover all parts of the technology.
+I got this idea when reading TPM 2.0 (_A Practical Guide to TPM 2.0_).
+In the chapter 13, "Authorizations and Sessions", the chapter tries to cover most cases about authorization and sessions before showing concrete examples.
+This made it difficult to follow because I have to consume and digest a lot of abstract description before seeing the examples.

 ## Useful Links

 - [14 Examples of Documentation Mistakes You Are Making](http://blog.screensteps.com/14-examples-of-bad-documentation)